rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm.md

 There are still a lot more papers to be shipped to NeurIPS for babies.

 As turing concludes in his seminal paper, "We can see but a short distance ahead, but we can see plenty there that needs to be done".
 I keep struggling alone.
 No one cares.
 This is a call to action.
 Please join the ship before it is too late.
+In any case, this ship has one small mortal machine, as long as he is on this planet called earth.

 till next time,<br>
 love,<br>